Ryan Preece: 2023–2024: Stewart–Haas Racing

-On August 26, at the 2023 Coke Zero Sugar 400, Preece was running toward the tail of the lead pack in the closing stages of the race.
+On August 26, at the Daytona summer race, Preece was running toward the tail of the lead pack in the closing stages of the race.
 On lap 157, while racing down the backstretch, he was pushed from the rear by Erik Jones.
 The contact sent Preece down the track, where he collided with teammate Chase Briscoe, and spun onto the apron.
 As the car slid, aerodynamic forces lifted the car off the ground and rolled it onto its roof.
 The car landed upside-down in the grass before violently barrel-rolling roughly ten times before finally coming to a rest on its wheels.
 After a few moments, Preece exited the car under his own power, was put on a stretcher, and taken to a nearby hospital for further evaluation.
 During his time in the hospital, he tweeted that he would be coming back to race again and expressed disappointment that his race ended in the fashion it did.
 He was discharged the next morning and would be in the next race at Darlington.
 Preece would come into the next race at Darlington revealing in his interviews that he had two black eyes and both of his eyes were bloodshot from the wreck.
 The car was taken back to the NASCAR Research and Development center to be studied.
 Safety concerns emerged as film of the crash showed that the roof hatch, designed to allow the driver to escape from the car through a method other than via the driver's side window, was detached from the car early in the crash, exposing the cockpit during the remainder of the crash.
 Given his points situation entering the race, the crash eliminated Preece's chances of contending in the NASCAR playoffs.

 Preece started the 2024 season with a 23rd-place finish at the 2024 Daytona 500.
 Following the Atlanta race, the No. 41 was hit with an L1 penalty and docked 35 owner and driver points after pre-race inspection revealed unapproved roof rails.

 On May 28, 2024, Stewart–Haas Racing announced it would shut down its NASCAR operations at the end of the season.